skarlekar/rambolite/README.md

     scripts/22_intall_worker_binaries.sh

-## Configure **containerd** on the Workers
+## Configure `containerd` on the Workers
 `Containerd` is the container runtime used to run containers managed by Kubernetes.
-Configure a `systemd` service for `containerd` on both of our worker node servers
+Configure `containerd` on both of our worker node servers.

+    scripts/23_configure_containerd.sh

+## Configure Kubelet on the workers